apatni0212/Hr-attrition-analytics/README.md

 ## Tools Utilized 🛠️
 1. Power BI for data visualization and aggregation.
 2. Excel and SQL used for data cleaning

+   ## About the Author
+Connect with me on LinkedIn (https://www.linkedin.com/in/anuj-patni-0b4b6415a/)